Mbiatkeobong/MY-LITA-PROJECT-DOCUMENTATION/README.md

 # MY-LITA-PROJECT-DOCUMENTATION
-This is where I documented my first Project while learning Data Analysis with  Incubator Hub
+This is where I documented my first Project while learning Data Analysis with  Incubator Hub.